Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Concepts/Activation Functions.md

   - cs/ai
   - generated
 ---
-Activation functions are essential components of neural networks that determine whether a neuron should be activated or not.
+Activation functions are essential components of [[neural networks]] that determine whether a neuron should be activated or not.
 They introduce non-linearity into the model, enabling it to learn complex patterns and relationships in data.
-Without activation functions, the neural network would behave like a linear model, regardless of its depth.
+Without activation functions, the [[Neural Networks|neural network]] would behave like a linear model, regardless of its depth.

 You can think of an activation function as the main component behind creating a *fold* in the plane of the neuron.